Fedozie/fedozie/README.md

-<h2> Hello there 👋🏾, I am Edozie Onyeanusi. </h2>
+<h2>Hello there 👋🏾, I am Edozie Onyeanusi.</h2>

 <p>
-I am a frontend developer and a technical writer, but I am human first.
-I'm currently building with React JS, learning more about other Web Technologies, API Documentation and more about Javascript.
+I am a creative and self-starting Front-End Developer with flexible, reliable and excellent timekeeping skills and a keen eye for turning designs into dynamic and responsive web apps.
+I look forward to working in a highly collaborative environment with the aim of meeting the firm’s objectives while improving my technical skills.

+I am currently building with Next JS, and React JS with Typescript.
+I am adept at styling with vanilla CSS but I am also familiar with Tailwind CSS.
 I frequently publish articles on the little things I have come to know on my <a href = "https://fynnbarr.hashnode.dev/">hashnode blog</a>.
 </p>

 <p>
 I am open to learning more, to being mentored and especially, open to entry-level frontend developer roles.
-I am also open to collaborating in any  projects I can.
+I am also open to collaborating on any  projects I can.
 </p>

 <p>You can reach me via <a href = "https://twitter.com/fynnbarr"> twitter</a> and <a href = "mailto:pyhnnedo@gmail.com">mail</a>.</p>

 <p>
-Apart from coding, I like to think I am interesting person in real life 😁.
+Apart from coding, I like to think I am an interesting person in real life 😁.
 I am super into sports, athleticism and movies.
 I also love to travel around and learn about people, their language and their culture.
 </p>

 <hr/>